Gaius Rubellius Blandus: Marriages and family

-Blandus appears to have had a daughter named Rubellia Bassa from an earlier marriage.
-In the year 33 he married Julia Livia, one of the princesses of the Imperial house.
+In the year 33, Blandus married Julia Livia, one of the princesses of the Imperial house.
 Despite the fact that Blandus had been suffect consul in 18, the match was considered a social disaster; Tacitus includes the event in a list of "the many sorrows which saddened Rome", which otherwise consisted of deaths of different prominent people.
 Ronald Syme identifies the historian's reaction as "the tone and sentiments of a man enslaved to the standards of class and rank."
 Julia was the daughter of Livilla and Drusus Julius Caesar, and the granddaughter of Emperor Tiberius.
 The marriage produced at least one child, a boy, Rubellius Plautus, who was considered as a rival to Emperor Nero.
 Two further children are uncertain: a single inscription refers to a Rubellius Drusus, who died before his third birthday, while Juvenal implies the existence of another son, also named Gaius Rubellius Blandus.
+He also appears to have had a daughter named Rubellia Bassa, either by Julia or possibly from an earlier marriage.